projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    #.
 For **Virtio block device**, click **+** and enter
       ``/home/acrn/acrn-work/ubuntu-20.04.4-desktop-amd64.iso``.
 This parameter
       specifies the VM's OS image and its location on the target system.
 Later in this guide, you will save the ISO file to that directory.
+(If you used a different username when installing Ubuntu on the target system, here's where you'll need to change the ``acrn`` username to the username you used.)

    .. image:: images/configurator-postvm.png
       :align: center